 This class sits firmly in the “treat yourself” category.
 The least expensive room starts at $5,000 for double occupancy.
 Rates rise all the way up to $11,000 for double occupancy.
 However, if a large space to spread out is a top priority for you and your family, the suite options are worth considering.

-If you are still looking for cruising tips, this article shares 5 quick tips that will come in handy!
+If you are still looking for cruising tips, this article shares cruise lingo that will come in handy!

 Have you sailed on a mega ship before?
 Do you think that you will give it a try with your family?